meshery/meshery/CONTRIBUTING.md

 ### Prerequisites for building Meshery in your development environment:

-1. `Go` version 1.15+ installed if you want to build and/or make changes to the existing code.
+1. `Go` version 1.17.8 must installed if you want to build and/or make changes to the existing code.
+If you dont' want to disturb your existing version of `Go` then follow these [instructions](https://go.dev/doc/manage-install#:~:text=and%20run%20them.-,Installing%20multiple%20Go%20versions,-You%20can%20install) to keep multiple versions of `Go` in your system.
 1. `GOPATH` environment variable should be configured appropriately
 1. `npm` and `node` should be installed on your machine, preferably the latest versions.
 1. Fork this repository (`git clone https://github.com/meshery/meshery.git`), clone your forked version of Meshery to your local, preferably outside `GOPATH`.
 1. `golangci-lint` should be installed if you want to test Go code, for MacOS and linux users.

-#### Build and run Meshery Server
+#### Build and Run Meshery Server

 Before you can access the Meshery UI, you need to install the UI dependencies,